mozilla/solitude/docs/topics/boku.rst

                         after successful/failed payment.
     :param country: The `ISO 3166-1-alpha-2`_ country code of the purchaser.
     :param transaction_uuid: A unique identifier to track the transaction.
+    :param product_name: The name of the item being purchased.
+                         Names longer than 20 characters will be truncated.
     :param price: The purchase price in Decimal format (2 decimal places).
                   It must match one of the existing price points in Boku.
     :param seller_uuid: The UUID of the seller as it is stored in Solitude.